Aldaviva/SignalRClientGenerator/Readme.md

 Normally, you would have to manually call `HubConnection.On` and pass the name of `helloFromServer` as a string, or at least use `nameof(EventsToClient.helloFromServer)` to allow only the name to be refactored.

 By using a source generator, this package transforms the shared interfaces into a strongly-typed wrapper for your client-side `HubConnection`.
 Any time you add, change, or remove an event that is sent to or from the client, it will regenerate the strongly-typed client.
-This means that a new parameter, changed type, or renamed method will quickly cause an obvious compiler error without a developer having to remember to do anything, instead of waiting to stealthily fail at runtime.
+This means that a new or changed parameter, changed type, or renamed method will immediately cause an obvious compiler error without a developer having to remember to do anything, instead of waiting to stealthily fail at runtime.
 It also makes it easier to develop clients because you don't have to manually retype every method signature, they're just provided for you with code completion.

 #### Usage
 1. Declare a dependency from your SignalR client [project](https://github.com/Aldaviva/SignalRClientGenerator/blob/master/Sample/Client/Client.csproj) to this generator package.